JetBrains/kotlin-wrappers/FAQ.md

 If there is no strict factory function for a type of this kind, then, please, [create an issue](https://github.com/JetBrains/kotlin-wrappers/issues/new/choose).
 Otherwise, when you use `unsafeCast` & `asDynamic`, the type can be incorrect when a library updates.

-Typical use cases are: `JSO` (look at the previous item for JSO creation example), opaque aliases. \
+Typical use cases are:
+- `JSO` (look at the previous item for JSO creation example)
+- Opaque alias
-Opaque alias is the interface that mimicry another external interface but incapsulates some logic inside (e.g., a `String` opaque interface without any string operations).
+> **Opaque alias** is the interface that mimicry another external interface but incapsulates some logic inside (e.g., a `String` opaque interface without any string operations).